Course Content and Outcome Guide for MM 253 Effective Fall 2015

 - Course Title:

 - Lab Hours:

 - Special Fee:

 Course DescriptionContinues exploring 3D modeling and texturing through hands-on exercise and assignments.
 Explores relevant modeling tools, advanced modeling theory, and intermediate texturing techniques.
-Prerequisite: MM 232.
+Prerequisites: MM 232.
 Audit available.

 Intended Outcomes for the course

 Upon successful completion students should be able to:

 Apply advanced 3D digital modeling theory to multimedia elements.

 Apply practical texturing and UV mapping to multimedia elements.